 Some of these friends would play with me, others shared their writings, some fought with me side by side, some cried with me, some I hugged, or kissed and others just shook my hand.
 I realize the happiness and pleasure that knowing them has brought to me.
-All, I love with the fibers that hold my heart together.
+All of them I love with the fibers that hold my heart together.
 Most provide good memories, some bad.

-I remember the deep emotional bond one shares with those who have touched my heart as well as those that have broken it into many pieces.
-Many memories make me laugh, and feel warmth and yes, shed tears.
+I remember the deep emotional bond one shares with those who have touched my heart as well as those who have broken it into many pieces.
+These memories make me laugh, and feel warmth and yes shed a few I tears too.

-Most people think of a friend as someone that travels with you life’s entire journey and is a significant and constant part of your life.
-Others think of friends that move into and out of your life cycles here on earth.
+Most people think of a friend as someone that travels with you in life’s entire journey and is a significant and constant part of your life.
+Others think of friends even as they move into and out of your life cycles quickly.

-I think of friends as colors of paint.
-Each has touched my life canvas.
-Their touches have made a master piece painting that will hang in my museum of art forever.
+I think of friends as colored tiles.
+Each has touched my life and has made a mosaic master piece which is stored in my memory forever.

 |Review for Men Don't Listen|